-At Thomas Bullock we expect high standards in the classroom and expect children to try their hardest to achieve everything they are capable of and let their learning light shine.
+At Nightingale Federation School's we expect high standards in the classroom and expect children to try their hardest to achieve everything they are capable of and let their learning light shine.
 Throughout the year children are introduced to the core values linked to our RE curriculum.
 These are characteristics which help us to be successful at school and in life and include working hard, persevering and concentrating, among others.
 A 'Growth Mindset' is also encouraged.